So you hate wasting resin. Me too. And here’s a fun way to use that leftover epoxy to make resin beads.

-String the resin tube beads onto a stretchy bead cord.
-Of course, beading wire or leather would work well too.
+After the resin is dry, remove the tap.
+Then, string the resin tube beads onto a stretchy bead cord.
+Beading wire or leather work well too.

 Want to learn more of the basics you need to know to make resin beads?

 Get your copy of the ebook Resin Fundamentals.
 It walks you through the essential details you need to know to successfully create with resin.
-Buy now and get an email download link in minutes.
+Buy the PDF book now and get an email download link in minutes.